Explore

 Bus

-RideKC makes it really simple for visitors to get to KC attractions.
-Their website tells you exactly what routes will get you to all the sights and sounds of KC, including the airport.
+RideKC makes it really simple for visitors to get to KC attractions and important travel centers, including the KCI Airport.
 In 2019, Kansas City, MO became the first major city in the U.S. to offer a zero fare transit service.

 Kansas City International Airport